lincheney/ruby-object-table/README.md

 ### Operating on columns

 All standard NArray operations apply (addition, subtraction etc.)
-Missing methods are vectorised over the column
+Missing methods are vectorised over the column.
+(NOTE: this feature has been removed in v0.3.0)

 ```ruby
 >>> data = ObjectTable.new(column: ['abc', 'bcd', 'cde'])